stefanspringer1/SwiftXML/README.md

 transformation.execute(inDocument: document)
 ```

 Note that the order of the rules in a transformation is significant.
+They are again and again applied in their order until none of them was applicable.

 After applying this transformation, the document can be then written to a file: